MCDevKit/cmcc-docs/json-templating-engine/template-options.md

 nav_order: 1
 ---

-# Template options
+# Template Options

-There are a number of options, you can define in a template.
+Template options provide flexibility in customizing the behavior of templates.
+Below are the key template options and their usage.

 ## Scope

-This is the most important template options.
-It allows you to set some variables before templating.
-Additionally all variables inside the local scope (the one defined inside tempalate) are templated as well.
+The scope is the most crucial template option, allowing you to predefine variables before templating.
+Additionally, all variables within the local scope (defined inside the template) will also be templated.

 ```json
 {